kparc/pf/README.md

 because this way the software is faster to write, easier to read, and safer to run. your mileage may vary.

+> how to write software this way?

+an epic question, answer is [here](https://github.com/kelas/pf/issues/1#issuecomment-780178557).

 `//:~`